 and what I believe the future of game design to be.

 Above all, by juxtaposing scenes made of different mediums in a single work with multi-genre game design, this project posits game genres and systems themselves as individual mediums of expression, that, when combined, allow for games to become multi-medium texts.

-The story involves a student of Hunter College going through their day, switching between the real, the social, and the internal.
+The story involves a student of Hunter College going through their day, as the game switches between the real, the social, and the internal modes of experience.
 Each scene is a new medium or a new genre of game, with new rules, control schemes, and camera angles.

 This project was made under the supervision and guidance of Professor Ricardo Miranda and Professor Christopher Chung of Hunter College, City University of New York.

 The 3D models are a mix of work between myself and Steven Banh.